zbuhrer/stitchsketch/docs/architecture.md

 # StitchSketch Architecture

-## Overview

 StitchSketch is an open-source photogrammetry solution designed specifically for upholstery shops.
 It aims to democratize access to 3D scanning by providing a cost-effective alternative to expensive laser-based 3D scanning systems.

-## System Architecture
+## **System Architecture**

-StitchSketch follows a microservices architecture, with each service responsible for a specific aspect of the photogrammetry and upholstery calculation process.
+StitchSketch follows a microservices pattern, with each service responsible for a specific aspect of the photogrammetry and upholstery calculation process.

+### Diagram

 ```mermaid
 graph TD